leozvx/encurtador-tinyurl/README.md

 ## Setup

-First you need to [download](https://github.com/leozvx/encurtador-tinyurl/tree/download) the .zip.
+1. First you need to [download](https://github.com/leozvx/encurtador-tinyurl/tree/download) the .zip.

+> __Note__
+> Check your node version.
-` nodeRange node16 & node18 `
+> nodeRange: node16 & 18

-Open the `app.js` in vscode and install the dependencies:
+2. Open the `app.js` in vscode and install the dependencies:
 ```sh
  npm install axios
 ```

-In the code you need to change your API token:
+3.In the code you need to change your API token:

 ```js
 const TinyAPI = "YOUR TOKEN"
 ```

-After that create a `links.txt`
+4. After that create a `links.txt`

-The last step is open the script.bat and will generate a randomic.txt with the result.
+5. The last step is open the script.bat and will generate a "randomic.txt" with the result.

 ## Questions